 Also, focusing on other acts of intimacy like stroking your partner’s back while you watch a show instead of scrolling through your phone, may improve your connection.
 Pay attention to the level of intimate connection you have with your partner throughout the day.

-3. Have a Heart for Service
+3. Have the heart for Service

 Quality relationships always require selflessness.
 It is the nature of relationships.
-This is also true in friendship and parenting.
+This practice is also true in friendship and parenting.
 Connection with others is dependent on our ability to let go of selfish desires.

 You can practice this in little things like delivering water and pain medicine bedside when your partner has a nasty cold.
-You can also demonstrate this in bigger things like supporting your partner in changing jobs even though that may be a financial risk.
+You can also demonstrate this in more significant things like supporting your partner in changing jobs even though that may be a financial risk.
 The key is not to always put yourself and your wants first.

 4. Make a Plan for the Future

-Whether you one day want to get married or not, it is important for each person in the relationship to have the same expectations.
+Whether you one day want to get married or not, it is vital for each person in the relationship to have the same expectations.
 This level of honest communication allows for deeper intimacy and less room for misunderstandings.

 For marriage, having a plan for the future also relieves stress.
 Knowing each of your priorities and goals allows you to move forward together on the same page.